rolling-scopes-school/tasks/tasks/connections/README.md

 Each milestone has relative score.
 Each milestone has number of points for successful result.

+> [!WARNING]
+> All functionality and all requirements should be met even if user reload(refresh) any page in any
+> time!
+> During the cross-check session you can try to refresh any page and validate requirements again.

 But in case if some common violation is present the project is losing **additional** points:

 #### During Cross-Check